papercliff/api-documentation/README.md

 # papercliff

-Papercliff looks at the world’s largest news agencies, reads articles, understands and shares keywords.
+Papercliff looks at the world’s largest news agencies, reads articles, identifies and shares keywords.
 To use this API, visit the following webpage and get an X-RapidAPI-Key:

 https://rapidapi.com/mrdimosthenis/api/papercliff/